-A disclosure to a Responsible Employee constitutes a report to the College and obligates the College to take immediate and appropriate steps to investigate the report, resolve the matter promptly and equitably, and remedy the effects of the reported sexual misconduct.
-As such, Responsible Employees are required to report to the Title IX Coordinator all relevant details about the incident, such as the name(s) of the victim(s) of the alleged sexual misconduct and person(s) accused of sexual misconduct, any witnesses, and the date, time, and specific location of the alleged incident.
+A disclosure to a Responsible Employee constitutes a report to the College and obligates the College to take immediate and appropriate steps to assess the need for supportive measures and accommodations to both the Complainant and Respondent as appropriate, investigate the report upon the filing of a formal complaint, resolve the matter promptly and equitably through its sexual harassment investigation and adjudication process, and remedy the effects of any proven sexual harassment.
+As such, Responsible Employees are required to report to the Title IX Coordinator all relevant details about the incident, such as the name(s) of the victim(s) of the alleged sexual harassment and person(s) accused of sexual harassment, any witnesses, and the date, time, and specific location of the alleged incident.
 To the extent possible, this information will be shared only with people responsible for handling the College's response and in accordance with state and federal law.

-Examples include College employees or agents who are responsible for processing, investigating, adjudicating, and responding to sexual misconduct reports, deans, program directors, supervisors, human resources staff, and Department of Campus Safety or other campus security personnel who are responsible for reporting campus crime statistics and issuing timely warnings under the Clery Act.
+Examples include College employees or agents who are responsible for processing, investigating, adjudicating, and responding to sexual harassment reports, deans, program directors, supervisors, human resources staff, and Department of Campus Safety or other campus security personnel who are responsible for reporting campus crime statistics and issuing timely warnings under the Clery Act.

-Absent a court order, a Responsible Employee should not share information with law enforcement without the consent of the victim of alleged sexual misconduct or unless that person has also reported the incident to law enforcement.
+Absent a court order or a subpoena, a Responsible Employee should not share information with law enforcement without the consent of the victim of alleged sexual harassment or unless that person has also reported the incident to law enforcement.
 Before a Reporter discloses any information to a Responsible Employee, the employee should explain the reporting obligations and direct the Reporter to privileged or confidential resources should that person wish to maintain confidentiality.
 A Reporter can still request confidentiality when discussing an incident with a Responsible Employee, but the employee and the College may not be able to honor that request, described below.